Sor3nt/manhunt-toolkit/README.md

-# Manhunt Toolkit (MHT)
+# Manhunt Toolkit

-MHT allows us to mod Manhunt 1 and 2.
-Pack, Unpack, Compile.
-Patch and much more.

-## Getting Started
+> A free and open source toolkit to quickly modify Rockstar`s game Manhunt.

+**Requirements**

-Every part is developed on PHP 7, you will need to install PHP on your System to use MHT.
+You need PHP 7.0 or nearer on your System to run MHT

-### Installing
+## Installation

+**Release**

-**Just load the latest Release and unzip it.**
+Load the [latest Release](https://github.com/Sor3nt/manhunt-toolkit/releases) and unzip it.

-or grab the night build
+**Development**

+To use the latest features you can clone the current repository.

 ```
 $ git clone https://github.com/Sor3nt/manhunt-toolkit
 $ cd manhunt-toolkit